mroberts1/BOOTSTRA.386/manual/index.md

 ## Retry?

 So we threw a dart and hit the wall.
-Before we can find the bulls we need to locate the damn dart board.
+Before we can find the bullseye we apparently need to locate the dart board.

-Luckily there's hundreds of companies a short drive away and a new computer just came on the market, the Compaq.
+Luckily there's hundreds of companies a short drive away and a new computer just came on the market, the Compaq "portable".
 Weighing a mere 30 pounds, it can be tossed ... ok, dragged, into the back of my AMC Eagle.
 Thomas was my wing-man here.
 His binders full of notes and insistence on milking every detail out of someone is exactly what we need for this journey.

 By far the most interesting experience we had was at an Ashton-Tate satellite office in Mountain View.
 It really started like all of our other demos.
 We go through a script of questions, show a variety of features, ask some pointed survey questions and then have a free form discussion.

 After greeting our contact, Donald, we were taken into a conference room with a glass wall.
 As we do our demo, we can see people walk up and down the hallway and then a boyish looking man in glasses with a pocket protector and slide rule does a double take.
 He steps back and knocks on the door and peers in looking at us.

 "Greg!
-It's been forever!" the man exclaimed, walking right up to Thomas, who looks at him baffled.
+Funny seeing you here!" the man exclaims, walking right up to Thomas, who looks at him baffled.
 "I didn't know you left Microsoft!
-Last I heard, you were down in Albuquerque working on the graphics kernel for that new project.
+We met in the East Bay.
+You were working on the graphics kernel for that new project.
 How’s Bill doing?"

 Thomas looks at him and says "I'm sorry?"